aayrapet/ml_parametric/readme.md

   - Softmax function (generalisation of sigmoid function)
   - One vs Rest algorithm

 - **autoselect**: Stores the `Autoselection` of variables class.
 It selects variables using information Criteria defined by user.
-It has three oprions: backward, forward and stepwise regressions
+It has three options: backward, forward and stepwise regressions

 - **metrics**: Stores various metrics used for: